-Australian MUA, Charlotte Ravet, is the proud owner of her very own hair and makeup business.
+Australian MUA, Charlotte Ravet, is the proud owner of her very own hair and makeup business, A Date With Charlotte.
 From bridal, to editorial, to film and television, and everything in-between – Charlotte provides a wide variety of services that cater to all types of clientele!

 Her extensive resume includes working for Prada, L’Oreal, and even the cast of the hit show, Glee!
 A developer of educational programs, Charlotte has even been awarded Best Makeup Educator of the Year by the Australian Industry Makeup Awards.

 Here, she reveals how makeup artists USED to network, before the age of social media – as well as old-school tricks that STILL work today!

 Before Social Media